sndeep4all/angular-jointjs-graph/README.md

     provided during the [inititalization]('#init') stage.
  3. Instantiate the wrapper and add the returned node to the graph.
- 4. Invoke the wrapper method on the model instance and add the returned backend model to the existing entities list, initially hiding it from view.
+ 4. Invoke the wrapper method on the model instance and add the returned backend model to the existing models list, initially hiding it from view.

 During step 2., two callback methods will be invoked if a factory has been provided by the user.
 An example factory definition follows: